 The 2018 effective tax rate reflects a net tax charge of \$102 million as a result of UTC's change of assertion of no longer intending to reinvest certain undistributed earnings of its international subsidiaries.
-In addition, the increase in tax on international activities is also related to higher international tax costs compared to the lower U.S. federal statutory rate.

 The 2017 effective tax rate reflects a net tax charge of \$799 million attributable to the passage of the TCJA.
-These amounts primarily relate to U.S. income tax attributable to previously undistributed earnings of the Business' international subsidiaries and equity investments and the revaluation of U.S. deferred income taxes.
+These amounts primarily relate to U.S. income tax attributable to certain previously undistributed earnings of the Business' international subsidiaries and equity investments and the revaluation of U.S. deferred income taxes.

 Deferred Tax Assets and Liabilities.
 Future income taxes represent the tax effects of transactions which are reported in different periods for tax and financial reporting purposes.
 These amounts consist of the tax effects of temporary differences between the tax and financial reporting balance sheets and tax carryforwards.
 Future income tax benefits and payables within the same tax paying component of a particular jurisdiction are offset for presentation in the Combined Balance Sheets.
-The amounts have been adjusted for the impact of the TCJA.

-The tax effects of temporary differences and tax carryforwards which gave rise to future income tax benefits and payables at December 31, 2018 and 2017 are as follows:
+The tax effects of temporary differences and tax carryforwards which gave rise to future income tax benefits and payables at December 31, 2019 and 2018 are as follows:

-(dollars in millions) 2 2018 2017
+(dollars in millions) 2019 2018

 Future income tax benefits:

-Insurance and employee benefits \$ 76 \$ 55
+Insurance and employee benefits \$ 76 \$ 76

-Other asset basis differences 126 126
+Other asset basis differences 128 126

-Other liability basis differences 331 326
+Other liability basis differences 556 331

-Tax loss carryforward 159 185
+Tax loss carryforward 236 159

-Tax credit carryforwards 60 65
+Tax credit carryforwards 55 60

-Valuation allowances (107) (113)
+Valuation allowances (128) (107)

-\$ 645 \$ 644
+\$ 923 \$ 645

 Future income taxes payable:

-Intangible assets \$ 403 \$ 446
+Intangible assets \$ 392 \$ 403

-Other asset basis differences 165 73
+Other asset basis differences.
+297 165

-Other items, net 4

-\$ 568 \$ 523
+\$ 689 \$ 568

-Valuation allowances have been established primarily for tax credit carryforwards, tax loss carryforwards, and certain foreign temporary differences to reduce the future income tax benefits to expected realizable amounts.
+Valuation allowances have been established primarily for tax credit carryforwards, tax loss carryforwards and certain foreign temporary differences to reduce the future income tax benefits to expected realizable amounts.

 Tax Credit and Loss Carryforwards.
-At December 31, 2018, tax credit carryforwards, principally state and foreign, and tax loss carryforwards, principally state and foreign, were as follows:
+At December 31, 2019, tax credit carryforwards, principally state and foreign, and tax loss carryforwards, principally state and foreign, were as follows:

-(dollars in millions) Tax Loss Carryforwards Credit forwards
+(dollars in millions) Tax Loss Carryforwards Tax Credit Carryforwards

 Expiration period:

-2019-2023 \$ 56 \$ 7

-2024-2028 49 8
+2020-2024 \$ 52 \$8

+2025-2029 105 3

-2029-2038 104 1
+2030-2039 41 1

-Indefinite 592 44
+Indefinite 882 43

-Total \$ 801 \$ 60
+Total \$1,080 \$55

 Unrecognized Tax Benefits.
-At December 31, 2018, Carrier had gross tax-effected unrecognized tax benefits of \$316 million, all of which, if recognized, would impact the effective tax rate.
-A reconciliation of the beginning and ending amounts of unrecognized tax benefits and interest expense related to unrecognized tax benefits for the years ended December 31, 2018, and 2017 is as follows:
+At December 31, 2019, Carrier had gross tax-effected unrecognized tax benefits of \$166 million, all of which, if recognized, would impact the effective tax rate.
+A reconciliation of the beginning and ending amounts of unrecognized tax benefits and interest expense related to unrecognized tax benefits for the years ended December 31, 2019, 2018 and 2017 is as follows:

-(dollars in millions) 2018 2017 Balance at January 1 \$ 290 \$ 243 Additions for tax positions related to the current year 27 54 Additions for tax positions of prior years 3 17 Reductions for tax positions of prior years (4) (20) Settlements (4) Balance at December 31 \$ 316 \$ 290 Gross interest expense related to unrecognized tax benefits \$ 8 \$ 4 Total accrued interest balance at December 31 \$ 33 \$ 24 of business, the Business is subject to examination by taxing authorities throughout the world, including such major jurisdictions as Australia, Belgium, Canada, China, Czech Republic, France, Germany, Hong Kong, India, Italy, Mexico, Netherlands, Singapore, the United Kingdom and the United States.
-With few exceptions, Carrier is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations for years before 2010.
+(dollars in millions) 2019 2018 2017 Balance at January 1 \$ 316 \$290 \$243 Additions for tax positions related to the current year 30 27 54 Additions for tax positions of prior years 14 3 17 Reductions for tax positions of prior years (19) (4) (20) Settlements (175 ) (4) Balance at December 31 \$ 166 \$316 \$290 Gross interest expense related to unrecognized tax benefits \$ 8 \$ 8 \$ 4 Total accrued interest balance at December 31 \$ 25 \$ 33 \$ 24

 Carrier conducts business globally and, as a result, Carrier or one or more of its subsidiaries files income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
 As noted previously, in certain jurisdictions, Carrier's operations are included in combined tax returns with UTC.
-In the ordinary course
+In the ordinary course of business, the Business is subject to examination by taxing authorities throughout the world, including such major jurisdictions as Australia, Belgium, Canada, China, Czech Republic, France, Germany, Hong Kong, India, Italy, Mexico, Netherlands, Singapore, the United Kingdom and the United States.
+With few exceptions, Carrier is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations for years before 2010.